Discover ten classic developmental psychology experiments that study how children’s self, memory, language, learning and more emerge.

 The emergence of theory of mind in children is a vital developmental milestone; some psychologists think that a failure to develop a theory of mind is a central component of autism.

-Some developmental psychology studies suggest that at about 4- to 6-years old a range of remarkable skills start to emerge in young children that are vital for their successful functioning in society.
+Some developmental psychology experiments suggest that at about 4- to 6-years old a range of remarkable skills start to emerge in young children that are vital for their successful functioning in society.

 They begin to understand that others can hold false beliefs, they themselves can lie, and that others can lie to them — they have a theory of mind.